September is Heritage Month and what marks a land’s heritage more than its art?

 Trevyn McGowan says it is a great opportunity to showcase South Africa’s design talent abroad.

 “When you put a South African product on the floor of one of those international stores, there is a pulsating energy to it that feels very different.
+There’s a kind of lightness of spirit, a soulfulness that really changes the atmosphere there,” McGowan says.

 A range from weird and wacky